KjeldSchmidt/the-coding-kind-website/about.md

 <div markdown="1">

-### **Jan Plewa** - Cool Person
+### **Jan Plewa** - Web Developer and Complexity Translator

-Jan is a very cool dude who knows a lot about many things and has smart opinions.
+Jan is a Web- and Application Developer, graduate from Le Wagon and long-time Padawan of Kjeld.
+He seeks out high-paced developing environments with tight deadlines, from [Game Jams](https://itch.io/jam/pirate15/rate/2849539) to rapid prototyping.
+His interests lie in database design and code architecture - currently at least.
+Jan enjoys throwing himself at new technologies and scientific topics, able to quickly make sense of abstract complexity.

-He is interested in relevant societal topics and is often mad about intellectual property.
-His general vibe is pretty strong and we do all like him a lot.
+He has a background in teaching both youth and adults, and takes care no one on a team is left behind.
+He is passionate about communication and enjoys people and technology challenges alike.

-He is a top-tier dungeon master, as far as I know, and will outplay you in sixty different boardgames with ease.
+Jan is a top-tier dungeon master, as far as I know, and will persuade you to join a gamenight given the slightest opportunity.
 He likes red but is open to other colors too.

 [Find Jan on LinkedIn](https://www.linkedin.com/in/jan-plewa/)
 </div>